ahmadexp/IEEE-3335/Annex A - Metrics/README.md

 - **Peak-to-Peak Jitter ($J_{pk-pk}$):** The absolute maximum time difference between the earliest and latest occurrence of the signal edge over the sample set.
 - **RMS Jitter ($J_{rms}$):** The root-mean-square average of the jitter samples, representing the common standard deviation of the timing error.

-**Measurement Best Practice:** Jitter characterization is typically captured using calibrated Time Interval Counters (TIC) operating over a statistically significant dataset (e.g., $1 \times 10^6$ samples) with picosecond-level native resolution.
+**Measurement Best Practice:** Jitter characterization is typically performed using calibrated Time Interval Counters (TICs) operating on a statistically significant dataset (e.g., $1 \times 10^6$ samples) with picosecond-level native resolution.

 ---